itaisteinherz/netoani.com/content/blog/making-meaningful-hacktoberfest-contributions/index.md

 ### Make an effort

-While the simplest way to contribute to OSS is to work on the issues anyone can observe just by taking a look around the project's source code and documentation, you should aim to do more.
+While the simplest way to contribute to OSS is to work on the issues anyone can observe just by taking a look around the project's repo, you should aim to do more.

-Contributions of this type are nice, and you should make them if you're short on time.
-However, if you can afford to invest a bit more time into OSS - look for the harder problems that people usually shy away from.
-These usually come in the form of issues that have been around for months and even years, core usability issues, missing infrastructure, and more.
+If you can afford to invest a bit more time into OSS -- look for the harder problems that people usually shy away from.
+These usually come in the form of issues that have been around for months and even years, core usability issues, missing documentation, and more.
 Working on them will leave a huge impact on the project, make you a meaningful part of it, and give you a sense of achievement and accomplishment.

 ### Be as communicative as possible

-If you have an idea for a cool feature - that's great!
-Just open an issue on it and discuss the details with the maintainers first.
+If you have an idea for a cool feature -- that's great!
+Just be sure to first open an issue for it, and discuss the details with the maintainers.
 Want to work on an existing issue?
 Also cool, but leave a comment on it first, saying you'd like to work on it.
-I've seen multiple people (including myself) working on the same issue countless times, and it's just a shame caused by a simple lack of communication.
+Many times I've encountered multiple people working on the same issue, and it's just a shame, caused by a simple lack of communication.

 Note that I'm not saying you have to get prior permission for everything.
-For example, if you encounter some logic which could be optimized while browsing a library's source code, that's awesome!
+For example, if you notice some logic in a library's source code could be optimized, that's awesome!
 You should totally open a PR with your suggested improvements.
 However, you shouldn't do a major refactor without discussing it first with the project's maintainers.

 ### Be patient